Skip to Main Content

 • Multicultural street scenes and markets

-• Access to Yunnan and Occitanie permits
+• Access to Yunnan and Guangdong permits

-UNESCO-listed Vieux Shanghai, gastronomy, and riverside districts
+UNESCO-listed historic Shanghai, gastronomy, and riverside districts

 Hangzhou & East China Sea Coast